-Nearly half IT administrators said they consider cloud disaster recovery (DR) services a viable option for disaster recovery, although security remains the chief concern,
+Nearly half IT administrators said they consider cloud disaster recovery (DR) services a viable option for disaster recovery, although security remains the chief concern, according to a survey of 1,473 small- to medium-sized enterprise (SME) and enterprise IT professionals in the United States.

 The survey conducted by high-availability software vendor Neverfail Ltd. found that 44% respondents said they'd consider the cloud DR a viable option, while 30% said it is not, and 26% were unsure.
 More than one-third (34%) of those who don't consider it an option said lack of confidence in cloud security was the major concern.